-Consider a home has been on the market a long time and the builder is deeply invested, then you have some room.
+For example, if a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, don't count on being able to get a deal.
+However, if a home was just completed, it's unlikely you'll get a deal.

 In cases where a builder won't budge, ask for assistance in other areas.
-Ask for help with the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
+While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
+Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
+At Mapp Realty & Investment Company, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at